Price Discrimination in International Airline Markets: Introduction

-We find that the ability to screen passengers across cabins increases the total surplus by 35\% relative to choosing a single price each period (i.e., ``shutting down" second-degree price discrimination across cabins), with both airline and passengers benefiting.
-However, further discriminatory practices based on passengers' reason to travel improve the airline's surplus but lower the total surplus.
-We also find that the current pricing practice yields approximately 89\% of the first-best welfare, and that the source of this remaining inefficiency is mostly due to the dynamic uncertainty about demand, not the private information about passengers' valuations.\footnote{ Here, the ``first-best'' welfare is defined in the context of our model.
-There may be other effects worth exploring, for example ticket resale in \cite{Lazarev2013}, that our model does not capture.} This suggests that airlines' attempts to improve dynamic allocations could provide efficiency improvements.
+We find that the current pricing practice yields approximately 77\% of the first-best welfare; most (87\%) of this inefficiency is due to private information about travelers' valuations, and the rest (13\%) is due to uncertainty about demand.
+These results suggest that airlines' attempts to collect passenger information for discriminatory pricing could improve efficiency.
+We also find that relative to the current pricing, the ability to screen passengers based on their reason to travel improves the total welfare at the expense of business passengers and in favor of airline and leisure passengers.
+However, reducing the scope of second-degree price discrimination by requiring airlines to choose the same price for the economy and first-class seats has a negligible effect on total welfare, suggesting a strong cross-cabin substitution.

-Our empirical strategy centers around a novel dataset of international air travel from the U.S. Department of Commerce's Survey of International Air Travelers.
-Compared to the extant literature, the novelty of these data is that we observe both the date of transactions and passenger characteristics for dozens of airlines in hundreds of markets.
-We document the late arrival of passengers traveling for business, who tend to have inelastic demand, and the associated changes in prices.
+Our empirical strategy uses a novel dataset of international air travel from the U.S. Department of Commerce's Survey of International Air Travelers \citepalias{SIAT}.
+Compared to data used in the extant literature, in our data, we observe the date of transactions, ticket prices, and passenger characteristics for dozens of airlines in hundreds of markets.
+One such characteristic is the passenger's reason for travel--business or leisure--which enables us to study third-degree price discrimination based on reasons for travel.
+Furthermore, several nonstop markets in international travel are highly concentrated, allowing us to focus on monopoly pricing.

+Airlines can segment customers in various ways, enabling them to price discriminate.
+We examine ways in which, despite all their advantages, airlines are limited in their ability to price discriminate perfectly.
+We also document variability and non-monotonicity in prices before departure, suggesting prices respond to demand uncertainty.
+In particular, we document the late arrival of passengers traveling for business, who tend to have inelastic demand, and the associated price changes.
 Although business travelers' late arrival puts upward pressure on fares, fares do not increase monotonically for every flight.
 This pattern suggests that the underlying demand for air travel is stochastic and non-stationary.